 Standards set minimum expectations that must be met by any midwife in any setting or role.
 Standards guide the professional knowledge, skills and judgment needed to practise midwifery safely.
 Standards of practice are approved by the Council of the College.

-In 2015, the College began an evaluation of all its existing standards, and in 2018 the Council of the College approved the new Professional Standards for Midwives, which will come into effect on June 1, 2018.
-Click here to read the new Professional Standards in advance of their implementation.
+In 2015, the College began an evaluation of all its existing standards, and in 2018 the Council of the College approved the new Professional Standards for Midwives, which came into effect on June 1, 2018.
+Click here for additional information on implementing the Professional Standards for Midwives.

 Effective October 1, 2018:

 Provincial and territorial midwifery regulators define the competencies expected of entry-level midwives in their own jurisdictions.
 Through the Canadian Midwifery Regulators Consortium (CMRC), midwifery regulators have identified competencies that are common across all jurisdictions, covering antepartum care, care during labour and birth, postpartum care of the woman, care of the newborn and young infant, breastfeeding, well woman care, education and counselling, and professional, interprofessional, and legal issues.